GmrezaH/devopsToolkit/kubernetes/kubespray-deployment/kubespray-install.md

 1. Fix module link if needed.

-   If the the "/library/kube.py" is not a soft link, or if you faced the this issue: "module (kube) is missing interpreter line", fix it with below instruction:
+   If the the `library/kube.py` is not a soft link, or if you faced the this issue: `module (kube) is missing interpreter line`, fix it with below instruction:

    ```bash
    cd library